$0.13 Earnings Per Share Expected for Extreme Networks, Inc. (NASDAQ:EXTR) This Quarter

-Analysts forecast that Extreme Networks, Inc. (NASDAQ:EXTR) will announce earnings per share (EPS) of $0.13 for the current quarter, according to Zacks.
+Brokerages forecast that Extreme Networks, Inc. (NASDAQ:EXTR) will announce earnings of $0.13 per share for the current fiscal quarter, Zacks reports.
 Two analysts have issued estimates for Extreme Networks’ earnings, with the lowest EPS estimate coming in at $0.13 and the highest estimate coming in at $0.14.
-Extreme Networks reported earnings of ($0.14) per share during the same quarter last year, which would indicate a positive year over year growth rate of 192.9%.
-The business is expected to announce its next quarterly earnings results before the market opens on Wednesday, April 28th.
+Extreme Networks reported earnings per share of ($0.14) in the same quarter last year, which suggests a positive year over year growth rate of 192.9%.
+The firm is scheduled to announce its next quarterly earnings results before the market opens on Wednesday, April 28th.

 According to Zacks, analysts expect that Extreme Networks will report full year earnings of $0.52 per share for the current financial year, with EPS estimates ranging from $0.50 to $0.54.
-For the next financial year, analysts expect that the company will report earnings of $0.70 per share, with EPS estimates ranging from $0.61 to $0.75.
-Zacks’ earnings per share calculations are an average based on a survey of research analysts that that provide coverage for Extreme Networks.
+For the next year, analysts forecast that the firm will post earnings of $0.70 per share, with EPS estimates ranging from $0.61 to $0.75.
+Zacks’ EPS averages are an average based on a survey of research analysts that cover Extreme Networks.

-Extreme Networks (NASDAQ:EXTR) last issued its quarterly earnings results on Monday, February 8th.
-The technology company reported $0.13 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.14 by ($0.01).
-The business had revenue of $242.13 million for the quarter, compared to analyst estimates of $243.01 million.
-Extreme Networks had a negative return on equity of 114.29% and a negative net margin of 10.55%.
-The firm’s revenue for the quarter was down 9.5% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $0.11 EPS.
+Extreme Networks (NASDAQ:EXTR) last posted its quarterly earnings results on Monday, February 8th.
+The technology company reported $0.13 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.14 by ($0.01).
+Extreme Networks had a negative net margin of 10.55% and a negative return on equity of 114.29%.
+The business had revenue of $242.13 million during the quarter, compared to analyst estimates of $243.01 million.
+During the same period in the previous year, the business posted $0.11 EPS.
+The business’s revenue for the quarter was down 9.5% compared to the same quarter last year.

-In other news, CEO Edward Meyercord sold 38,031 shares of the stock in a transaction dated Thursday, January 28th.
-The shares were sold at an average price of $8.11, for a total value of $308,431.41.
-Following the completion of the transaction, the chief executive officer now owns 587,136 shares in the company, valued at approximately $4,761,672.96.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CFO Remi Thomas sold 25,000 shares of the stock in a transaction dated Monday, April 12th.
-The shares were sold at an average price of $9.30, for a total transaction of $232,500.00.
-Following the completion of the transaction, the chief financial officer now owns 92,167 shares of the company’s stock, valued at approximately $857,153.10.
+In related news, CEO Edward Meyercord sold 38,031 shares of the firm’s stock in a transaction dated Thursday, January 28th.
+The shares were sold at an average price of $8.11, for a total transaction of $308,431.41.
+Following the completion of the sale, the chief executive officer now owns 587,136 shares in the company, valued at $4,761,672.96.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, CFO Remi Thomas sold 25,000 shares of Extreme Networks stock in a transaction dated Monday, April 12th.
+The stock was sold at an average price of $9.30, for a total transaction of $232,500.00.
+Following the completion of the sale, the chief financial officer now directly owns 92,167 shares in the company, valued at approximately $857,153.10.
 The disclosure for this sale can be found here.
-Insiders sold a total of 113,031 shares of company stock valued at $981,431 in the last 90 days.
-Company insiders own 3.15% of the company’s stock.
+Insiders have sold 113,031 shares of company stock valued at $981,431 over the last ninety days.
+3.15% of the stock is currently owned by company insiders.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-Vantage Consulting Group Inc purchased a new position in shares of Extreme Networks in the 4th quarter valued at about $43,000.
-Schonfeld Strategic Advisors LLC purchased a new position in shares of Extreme Networks in the 3rd quarter valued at about $54,000.
-Signet Investment Advisory Group Inc. purchased a new position in shares of Extreme Networks in the 4th quarter valued at about $69,000.
-Thompson Siegel & Walmsley LLC purchased a new position in shares of Extreme Networks in the 4th quarter valued at about $74,000.
-Finally, CIBC Asset Management Inc purchased a new position in shares of Extreme Networks in the 4th quarter valued at about $77,000.
+A number of institutional investors have recently bought and sold shares of EXTR.
+Vantage Consulting Group Inc purchased a new stake in Extreme Networks in the fourth quarter worth $43,000.
+Schonfeld Strategic Advisors LLC purchased a new stake in Extreme Networks in the 3rd quarter worth about $54,000.
+Signet Investment Advisory Group Inc. bought a new stake in Extreme Networks in the 4th quarter valued at about $69,000.
+Thompson Siegel & Walmsley LLC purchased a new stake in Extreme Networks during the fourth quarter valued at about $74,000.
+Finally, CIBC Asset Management Inc bought a new position in Extreme Networks during the fourth quarter worth about $77,000.
 Institutional investors and hedge funds own 78.88% of the company’s stock.

 About Extreme Networks